 A recent uproar has broken out over the NFL players kneeling in protest during the playing of the national anthem at football games.
-Former 49ers quarterback Colin Kaepernick began this protest when he began kneeling during the national anthem in 2016 to protest police brutality against people of color.
+Former 49ers quarterback Colin Kaepernick began this protest.
+He did so when he began kneeling during the national anthem in 2016 to protest police brutality against people of color.

-Many people, including the President, have criticized this action, suggesting that kneeling during the anthem is disrespectful to our flag and is unpatriotic.
-Recently, the President tweeted that NFL players should always stand for the anthem and that they must respect the flag and the country.
+Many people, including the President, have criticized this action.
+They suggest that kneeling during the anthem is disrespectful to our flag and is unpatriotic.
+Recently, the President tweeted that NFL players should always stand for the anthem to show respect to the flag and country.

 It cannot be that true love for one’s country demands unquestioning obedience and the abandonment of all criticism.
 This not, in any way, how love works.

 Love requires courage, honesty, dialogue, and self-reflection.

 In any loving relationship with family, partners, friends, and neighbors, the quality and depth of the relationship is directly proportional to the willingness of the people involved to exhibit this courage.

 Indeed, once we, for whatever reason, stop pursuing an honest, growing relationship and surrender to maintaining the status quo, our relationships increasingly becomes destructive and harmful to all the people involved.